 How much money goes to fundraising and administration?

 PAWS is committed to keeping our fundraising and administration costs as low as possible.
 This ensures that community support truly benefits the animals in our care—providing food, supplies, expert veterinary care, and love, and funds our education and advocacy initiatives.
-In 2013, fundraising and administration accounted for 20.6 percent of PAWS' total operating budget.
+In 2013, fundraising and administration accounted for 15.7% of PAWS' total operating budget.
 For more detail, PAWS' audited financial statements are available by calling 425.412.4038.
 You can also learn more about PAWS’ budget and work for the animals in our most recent Annual Report.